Priest says Varadkar will ‘go to hell’ if he does not ‘repent’ for being gay

 He claimed to be preaching “the word of God”.

-“The Tanaiste does not believe that gay people will go to hell for being who they are, nor does he believe that any man or woman can make such a judgment.

-“As Pope Francis said: ‘Who are we to judge?’
-As the Bible says: ‘Judge not lest you be judged.
-We are all God’s children’.”

-Fr Sheehy also said that sin is “enshrined in legislation” while referring to same-sex marriage and abortion.
+He also said sin is “enshrined in legislation” while referring to same-sex marriage and abortion.

-“As those things are legislated, people think those things are OK and that’s not true,” the priest added.
+“As those things are legislated, people think those things are OK and that’s not true,” he said.

 “Right and wrong is determined by God and the teaching of scriptures.”